——— 1903: Today's polo team is established at Yale

-As the oldest team sport at Yale, and one of the oldest collegiate polo programs in the United States.
+As the oldest team sport at Yale, and one of the oldest collegiate polo programs in the United States, Yale Polo builds on a history of polo at Yale since 1874.
 Prior to 2009, Yale's polo program and its 60+ ponies were housed in the Yale Armory, where for nearly a century polo players competed in its regulation-size indoor arena and, once upon a time, on the adjacent intramural fields.
 The Armory was constructed in 1916, and was first used as a cavalry training center during World War I before becoming home to polo at Yale.

 ——— 2009: Yale University closes the Armory; the Yale Polo & Equestrian Center is born.